ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 `pwd`, `cd`, `mkdir`, and others that you'll need to know for SPIS (and in your later UCSD CSE courses) for working with your ETS account.

-If *both* you *and* your pair partner are already thoroughly familiar with Unix command basics&mdash;that is, you know how to create `~/github`, and you are *throughly* familiar with everything in the table below, you can just create `~/github`, and skip the tutorial.
+If *both* you *and* your pair partner are already thoroughly familiar with Linux/Unix command basics&mdash;that is, you know how to create `~/github`, and you are *throughly* familiar with everything in the table below, you can just create `~/github`, and skip the tutorial.

 But if either or both of you has any doubt, you are strongly encourage each of you to go through this page carefully and slowly, to learn some of the basics of working with Unix commands at the bash shell.
-That is one of the most fundamental skills you'll need throughout all of the courses that use the ACMS unix accounts during your entire stay at UCSD.
+That is one of the most fundamental skills you'll need throughout all of the courses that use the ACMS Unix accounts during your entire stay at UCSD.

 We would encourage you to go through the entire tutorial at least once in one pair partner's account, and then repeat it briefly in the second pair partner's account so that each partner has a ~/github subdirectory.